 This film clearly meant a lot to Robert Mitchum, as he shows more emotion than in any other picture — Harry Kilmer is far more demonstrative than Mitchum’s meek schoolteacher in Ryan’s Daughter, especially in one scene in which he breaks down trying to express his sincerity.
-Ken Takakura is tagged everywhere as the Japanese Steve McQueen, a somewhat limiting description — his character is as morally conflicted as Harry’s, except that his code of conduct doesn’t allow him to share his personal issues with others.
+Ken Takakura is tagged everywhere as the Japanese Steve McQueen, a somewhat limiting description.
+Ken is no less morally conflicted than Harry, and his code of conduct doesn’t allow him to share his personal issues with others.
 Ken is more like Montgomery Clift in I Confess, if a priest could also be a deadly martial artist.

-Keiko Kishi’s performance becomes richer on a second viewing, when we know more of what she’s hiding.
-She’s as endearing her as she was frightening as the snow demon ‘Yuki-onna’ in the creepy 1964 horror epic Kwaidan.
-Brian Keith is appropriately gruff and devious as Tanner, an SOB wholly devoid of the principles of honor Harry wants to reclaim.
-Richard Jordan carries the ‘Martin Pauley’ character, and happily doesn’t have to be portrayed as a goofus.
+Keiko Kishi’s performance becomes richer on a second viewing when we know more of what she’s hiding.
+She’s as endearing here as she was frightening as the snow demon ‘Yuki-onna’ in the creepy 1964 horror epic Kwaidan.
+Brian Keith is appropriately gruff and devious as Tanner, an SOB wholly devoid of the honor principle Harry wants to reclaim.
+Richard Jordan carries the ‘Martin Pauley’ character and happily doesn’t have to be portrayed as a goofus.
 Dusty watches Keiko’s daughter Hanako (American actress Christina Kokubo) serve tea, and is charmed to the bone.
 It’s as if he never experienced a gentle moment back home in the States.
 One of the most promising male stars of the 1970s, Jordan had just played with Mitchum in the superior crime story The Friends of Eddie Coyle.
-Was he sidetracked into dead-end movies (Logan’s Run, Raise the TItanic) that wasted his potential?
+Was he sidetracked into dead-end movies (Logan’s Run, Raise the Titanic) that wasted his potential?